 Grants ranging from $5,000 to $15,000 to Norwich, Connecticut nonprofits, schools, and municipal and governmental agencies for high-quality youth development programs and services that benefit socially and economically underprivileged youth.
-Letters of intent are due November 1, 2017.
+New applicants must submit an LOI prior to submitting a full application.

 The purpose of these grants is to support those working to fill in the gap in services/programs left by the closing of the YMCA of Southeastern Connecticut in Norwich.

-- Enhance quality early childhood education and intervention services;
+- Expand quality early childhood education and intervention supports

-- Support mentoring programs that encourage relationships between youth and caring adults;
+- Support mentoring programs that encourage relationships between youth & caring adults

-- Enhance educational opportunities in science, literacy, and arts and culture, especially for those that use experiential learning;
+- Enhance educational opportunities in science, literacy, arts and culture, especially those that use experiential learning